GLOBAL MARKETS-Stocks, euro hit by Greek worries

 on pace for its first weekly decline in the past six.

-"Given the fact we've got a seven percent rally in six weeks
+"Given the fact we've got a 7 percent rally in six weeks and

-that we should have a little bit of a pause here," said Phil
+that we should have a little bit of pause here," said Phil

 Orlando, chief equity market strategist at Federated Investors,